OSGeo/PROJ/docs/source/usage/environmentvars.rst

     .. versionadded:: 7.2.0

-    Define a custum path to the CA Bundle file.
+    Define a custom path to the CA Bundle file.
 This can be useful if `curl` and :envvar:`PROJ_NETWORK` are enabled.
 Alternatively, the
     :c:func:`proj_curl_set_ca_bundle_path` function can be used.